 EPC diagrams, or event-driven process chain diagrams, are used to document or plan business processes.
 This standard was developed within the framework of Architecture of Integrated Information Systems (ARIS) by August-Wilhelm Scheer.

 SDL diagrams, or specification and description language diagrams are used to describe specifications of a system.
 In comparison to UML, SDL diagrams deal with the detailed aspects of a system, whereas UML deals with a more abstract level.

 UML is a standardized modeling language used to visualize the design of a system.
 It is often used in the field of software engineering.
-You can view full specification here.

 You can use just some pen and paper to start drawing a flowchart.
 However, these days, there are many flowchart maker software available to create flowcharts effortlessly.
 Here’s a full list of flowchart tools which may help serve your needs: